Figure skating at the 2022 Winter Olympics – Women's singles: Event summary

-All three medalists from the 2018 Olympics either retired from competition (Evgenia Medvedeva, Kaetlyn Osmond) or had taken a prolonged break from the sport without an official retirement announcement (Alina Zagitova).
+All three medalists from the 2018 Olympics either retired from the competition (Evgenia Medvedeva, Kaetlyn Osmond) or had taken a prolonged break from the sport without an official retirement announcement (Alina Zagitova).
 The 2021–22 season was dominated by Russian skaters, who held the six highest scores prior to the Olympics.
 Of those six, Kamila Valieva, Anna Shcherbakova, and Alexandra Trusova were selected for the Olympics.
-Kaori Sakamoto in seventh was the highest non-Russian skater on the list.
+Kaori Sakamoto ranking seventh was the highest non-Russian skater on the list.
 Valieva dominated the Olympic season, winning every competition she entered and with her lowest international score still over 10 points higher than that of any of her competitors.
-Her undefeated season coupled with her status as the world record holder in all three segments saw her deemed the heavy favorite to win the Olympics prior to her becoming subject to a doping investigation.
+Her undefeated season coupled with her status as the world record holder in all three segments, saw her deemed the heavy favorite to win the Olympics prior to her becoming subject to a doping investigation.
 With Shcherbakova the 2021 World champion and Trusova the 2021 World bronze medalist, predictions considered a sweep by the ROC the most likely scenario.

-Valieva won the short program, with Shcherbakova second, Sakamoto third, and Trusova fourth.
+Shcherbakova won the short program, with Sakamoto second and Trusova third; Valieva originally won but was disqualified retroactively by the Court of Arbitration for Sport in 2024 for a doping violation.
 Trusova won the free skate and became the first woman to land five quadruple jumps in the same program.
-Valieva and Shcherbakova were the only other competitors to attempt quadruple jumps, and Valieva was the first woman to land a quad at the Olympics just one week earlier, during the team event free skate.
+Valieva and Shcherbakova were the only other competitors to attempt quadruple jumps, and Shcherbakova and Trusova were the first women to land a quad in the Olympics; Valieva held that distinction before her disqualification, as she had done some quads during the team event free skate one week earlier.
 Out of her five quads, Trusova landed only two cleanly, with her Quad Flip receiving an edge call.
 Shcherbakova landed two quadruple jumps, both cleanly.
-Valieva, skating last, fell twice, made a number of other mistakes, and dropped to fourth place overall.
+Valieva, skating last, fell twice, made a number of other mistakes, and dropped to fourth place overall; her subsequent disqualification moved all competitors below her up a place.